0Cy-An0/Cyan.Rnd/README.md

 # Cy/an Random

 Does Random stuff I wanted to have in the game:
+ - Remove all Highlights from new unlocks (this is a option in the Settings)
  - Void Field portal is usable more than once
     - Monster inherit Items from previous Void Field stages
     - extra Void Field stages increase item drops and monster items